 What are capital gains?
 They’re included in your taxable income and taxed at the rate of tax that you owe.

 The government has recently changed the rules on capital gains taxes, so that non-residents can no longer access their 50% discount.
 Capital losses incurred will only be offset against other investments – not personal income!This guide aims to provide a broad introduction to Australia’s tax system framework.
 The Australian tax system is a unique blend of federal and state finances, with each government controlling their own set taxes.

 The Commonwealth is the Australian government which can tax all of their citizens.

 Various tax incentives for capital investment and inbound investments to Australia may apply in certain circumstances for a limited period.

-Australia uses a progressive tax scale system to tax individuals.
-Under this system, the rate of tax payable increases as taxable income increases.
+The rate of tax payable increases as taxable income increases.